calaldees/teacherEducation/teacherEducation/_firstProfetionalRole.md

 * Bombshell 6
     * Organisations run on process specifications (not people)
 * Bombshell 7
-    * Rules and Process make things better
+    * Rules and Process make things better (they exist for a reason)

 There are established
 * Processes